Skip to content

 Last updated: August 22, 2025.

-A 6:1 UNUN (Unbalanced-to-Unbalanced transformer) transforms ~300 Ω to ~50 Ω. While useful for some loops or long wires, at high power (≥1 kW) it presents serious challenges that make it inferior to alternatives such as a 4:1 UNUN or 9:1 UNUN.
+A 6:1 UNUN, or unbalanced-to-unbalanced transformer, transforms approximately 300 Ω to 50 Ω. While useful for some loops, off-center-fed wires, or other specific antenna systems, at high power it presents practical design challenges that often make simpler alternatives such as a 4:1 UNUN, a 9:1 UNUN, or a tunable matching network a better choice.

 Related reading: